- Avatar: Frontiers of Pandora

 God of War Ragnarok

-We don't know much about God of War Ragnarok other than what we can glean from its reveal trailer, but we did know it wasn't going to release in 2021 as initially planned.
-Instead, Sony Santa Monica needs some more time and bumped the release date to sometime in 2022.
+We don't know much about God of War Ragnarok other than what we can glean from its reveal trailer and collector's editions, but we did know it wasn't going to release in 2021 as initially planned.
+Instead, Sony Santa Monica delayed it into 2022 before settling on a November release.

 Release date: Nov.
 9, 2022